8 SMART Customer Service Goals for 2025 [With Real Business Examples]

 Solution: To achieve this customer service goal, there’s two main actions you’ll want to take.

-Firstly, implement NPS surveys throughout your site.
+Firstly, implement NPS customer surveys throughout your site.

 Secondly, it’s a great idea to start ongoing conversations with your current customer base.
 Ask them what is working for them and what could be improved.